Kanboard Documentation

 Examples:

-• DatabaseUserProvider provides information for an internal user
+• DatabaseUserProvider provides information for an internal user.

-• LdapUserProvider for a LDAP user
+• LdapUserProvider for an LDAP user.

-• ReverseProxyUserProvider for a Reverse-Proxy user
+• ReverseProxyUserProvider for a Reverse-Proxy user.

-• GoogleUserProvider represents a Google user
+• GoogleUserProvider represents a Google user.

 Methods for User Provider Interface:

-• getExternalIdColumn(): Get external ID column name (google_id, github_id, gitlab_id…)
+• getExternalIdColumn(): Gets the external ID column name (google_id, github_id, gitlab_id…).

-• getInternalId(): Get internal database ID
+• getInternalId(): Gets the internal database ID.

-• getExternalId(): Get external ID (Unique ID)
+• getExternalId(): Gets the external ID (Unique ID).

-• getRole(): Get user role
+• getRole(): Gets the user role.

 It’s not mandatory to return a value for each method.